 The electric models tested had a very similar stainless steel finish that may look polished amongst the other appliances in your kitchen.
 Or maybe it will take up valuable space?
 Some testers did worry they would be mistaken for oversized salt and pepper shakers.

 You may think a wine opener does not need to be complicated with extra features; however, most users recognized the appeal once they had tested them out.

-Most of the options tested came with some sort of foil cutter either built-in (HiCourt, Pulltab) or as a separate attachment (Cuisinart, Secura, Rabbit, Wine Ziz).
+Most of the options tested came with some sort of foil cutter either built-in (HiCoup, Pulltab) or as a separate attachment (Cuisinart, Secura, Rabbit, Wine Ziz).
 Despite being considered unnecessary by some, foil cutter tools undeniably improve efficiency and grace.
 All these tools worked with ease and could tackle the task in anyone's hand.
-Our favorite tool for foil cutting is the built-in knife present in the Pulltab and HiCoup waiter's corkscrews.
+Our favorite tool for foil cutting is the built-in knife present in the HiCoup and Pulltab waiter's corkscrews.

-The Secura electric has an inbuilt LED that glows blue when in use.
+The Secura electric has a built-in LED that glows blue when in use.
 Although some testers found this feature tacky, in low-light conditions, it proved to be particularly useful.
 We would be grateful to have this on hand during a power outage.

 Drinking wine should be an easy and enjoyable experience, and opening your wine should be the same.
 Just like a winemaker carefully selects the grape to make the very best wine, we have selected the very best openers to enhance your wine-drinking experience.
 We hope that you find our research useful.